-The Learning Forward Annual Conference is used to advance Learning Forward's vision: Excellent teaching and learning every day.
+The Learning Forward Annual Conference is used to advance Learning Forward's vision: Equity and Excellence in teaching and learning.
 Proposals should align with the conference focus and Learning Forward's Standards for Professional Learning.
 To learn about Learning Forward's Standards for Professional Learning, visit our website.

 Send inquiries to: firstname.lastname@example.org.

 Proposals to Present are due by 11:59pm on Monday, February 3, 2020 EST.